AML Frequently Asked Questions

 Practices that encounter such discrepancies while fulfilling their AML duties, must report them, but it is not a requirement for practices to actively seek out such discrepancies."

-Further information is also available on our AML Toolkit under Guidance
+Further information is also available on our AML Toolkit under Other Guidance.

 We recently published an updated Scottish sectoral AML risk assessment, which included information on clients and business matters with links to higher risk jurisdictions.
-It is vital to ensure there continues to be close scrutiny of sources of funds and potential exploitation of legal services by organised crime and in the assessment, we stated our view that the inherent money-laundering risks associated with Chinese individual direct investment activity, capital flight and high value goods trading are significant in the Scottish legal sectoral context and more information can be found on this subject through the following Supervisory Advice Note and associated webinar: Chinese underground banking – Money laundering risks, and potential exploitation of legal services by organised crime as well as the Legal Sector Affinity Group (LSAG) – Advisory Notice - Chinese underground banking and funds from China (Published March 2023)
+It is vital to ensure there continues to be close scrutiny of sources of funds and potential exploitation of legal services by organised crime and in the assessment.

 In September 2022 The Money Laundering and Terrorist Financing (Amendment) (No. 2) Regulations 2022 came into force and saw the introduction of the requirement for practices to identify and mitigate the risk of Proliferation Financing (PF)